How to Write About Something That Happened

 Ask: What did I do today?
 Answer like you’re an outsider, observing yourself.

-Create fresh perspective.
+Create a fresh perspective.
 What would someone say if they were watching you get ready for the day or preparing for a big competition or exam?

 Start Small